Israel Barlow: Zion's Camp and Kirtland Temple

-Battle of Crooked River and Haun's Mill massacre
+Battle of Crooked River

 In 1837, Israel Barlow and his family moved to Far West, Missouri.
 Confrontations arose between local citizens and the new Latter-day Saint settlers in Missouri during 1838.
 On October 25, 1838, Barlow was present at the Battle of Crooked River near Far West where three Latter-day Saints were killed or mortally wounded, including Apostle David W. Patten.
 Barlow was one of the stretcher bearers who carried Patten back to Far West, where he died that night.
-During the next week, the circumstances of the Latter-day Saints in Missouri deteriorated even further.
-On October 27, Missouri Governor Lilburn W. Boggs issued the infamous extermination order, which stated that “the Mormons must be treated as enemies and must be exterminated or driven from the state, if necessary for the public good.”
-Three days later, on October 30, a Missouri mob killed 17 men and boy and severely wounded several others, including women and children, at Haun’s Mill, a small settlement.
-That same day, more than two thousand Missouri men from mobs and a military unit began driving the Latter-day Saints from Far West, and on the next day, took captive Joseph Smith and other Church leaders.

-Seeking refuge
+Seeking refuge and purchase of Nauvoo

-In late 1838, Brigham Young counseled Israel Barlow and 32 other Latter-day Saints to leave Far West to search for a place for more than 12,000 homeless Saints to find refuge.
+In late 1838, Apostle Brigham Young counseled Israel Barlow and 32 other Latter-day Saints to leave Far West to search for a place for more than 12,000 homeless Saints to find refuge.
 While journeying in exile, Barlow would separate from the group and eventually make the acquaintance of Dr. Isaac Galland, the owner of properties near Montrose, Iowa, and Commerce, Illinois.
 After hearing of the dire plight of the Saints, Galland offered Barlow to sell the Saints the properties on good terms, an offer that Barlow relayed to Church leaders.
 The Church purchased the properties from Galland and the dispersed Saints once again began to gather together, particularly along the Mississippi River at Commerce, which they renamed Nauvoo in 1840.